yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 ## Page 45

-The example `file` resource has hash rockets that are not aligned and the content had inconsistant spacing.
+The example `file` resource has hash rockets that are not aligned and the content has inconsistant spacing.

 It should be formatted as follows:

 ```puppet
 file { 'Example config':